mschultz4/RecipeBox/README.md

 - Webpack for builds
 - Tape for testing
 - Express for web serving
-- Rethinkdb for persistent storage
+- mongodb for persistent storage